 The To-do list uses shared memory.
 See "Shared memory" on p.
-19.
+20.

-- 1 To start to write a to-do note, press any key (to).
+- To start to write a to-do note, press any key (1-9).
 The editor opens and the cursor blinks after the letters you have keyed in. - 2 Write the task in the Subject field.
-Press () to add special characters. - To set the due date, scroll to the Due date field and key in a date. - To set a priority, scroll to the Priority field and press . - 3 To save the to-do note, press Done.
+Press the \ key to add special characters. - To set the due date, scroll to the Due date field and key in a date. - To set a priority, scroll to the Priority field and press .

+To save the to-do note, press Done.